troshenkov/WorldTech/README.md

 # WorldTech Telegram Automation

 ## Overview
 This project automates the process of posting Markdown news files to a Telegram channel using GitHub Actions.
 The workflow (`post_to_tg_channel.yml`) processes files from the `updates/` directory, sends content to Telegram, and archives processed files in the `posted/` directory.
+It also logs all actions for debugging and uploads logs as GitHub Actions artifacts.

 ---